doocs/leetcode/solution/1900-1999/1939.Users That Actively Request Confirmation Messages/README_EN.md

 | user_id        | int      |
 | time_stamp     | datetime |
 +----------------+----------+
-user_id is the primary key for this table.
+user_id is the column with unique values for this table.
 Each row contains information about the signup time for the user with ID user_id.
 </pre>